wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 ---
-title: "Insight about Vectors over Hashsets is Dangerous for Interviews"
+title: "Insights about using Vectors over Hashsets are not as clear as they seem"
 description: "thePrimeagean's made an 0(n) algorithm 16,000x faster by ignoring common knowledge of performance.
 From removing redundant checks to recycling valid data, many little cuts caused this performance gain.
 However, avoiding Hashsets-the mythical O(1) structure-to nearly double performance using a linear search."
 pubDate: "April 19 2023"
 heroImage: "hero.png"